Spring

 Damping

 The damping coefficient for the spring.
-Increasing the dampings will cause the amplitude of oscillations to be reduced more quickly.
+Increasing the damping will cause the amplitude of oscillations to decrease quicker.
 Increasing the damping beyond the critical damping coefficient value will prevent oscillations.

 Rest Offset

-The resting offset is used to determine the resting position.
+The rest offset is used to determine the resting position.
 The resting position is determined from the sum of the initial position of the joint and the resting offset.
-A resting offset of zero means that the initial position of the joint is equal to the resting offset.
+Note that a rest offset of zero means that the resting position is equal to the initial position of the joint.

 Yield Displacement

 The yield displacement is used to control plastic deformation of the spring.
-A yield displacement of zero will cause the spring to be perfectly elastic.
+Note that a yield displacement of zero will cause the spring to be perfectly elastic.
 A strictly positive yield displacement will cause the rest offset to change if the extension/compression of the spring exceeds the yield displacement.

 Theory

 There are two coefficients that affect the behavior of a spring: stiffness and damping.
-The total force applied by the spring is given by the sum of the forces due to stiffness and damping:
+The total force applied by the spring is calculated as the sum of the forces due to stiffness and damping:

 $$F=F_s+F_d$$